 His odds have just jumped recently and you can expect it to keep trending up given how unique his profile is in comparison to the frontrunners.

-Top candidates to secure the Democratic nomination on July 15, 2019:
+Top Democratic candidate nomination odds on October 28, 2019:

 Even though the odds still indicate Trump as the sizable favourite to win the 2020 election, the winning party is another matter.
 In the table below, Democrats are short favourites to win and Republicans are mild underdogs.